 WMH regularly advises employers as well as individuals with respect to employment contracts and the enforceability of restrictive covenants.
 Our objective is to help our clients avoid legal issues that may arise either at the time of hiring or termination.
 When contract disputes arise, we effectively find solutions through negotiation and, if necessary, litigation.

 We have represented companies and individuals in a wide range of whistleblower investigations conducted by the Internal Revenue Service (IRS), Securities and Exchange Commission (SEC), Food and Drug Administration (FDA), Occupational Safety and Health Administration (OSHA), and Sarbanes-Oxley Act (SOX) Whistleblower Protection Program, as well as those brought under New Jersey’s Conscientious Employee Protection Act (CEPA).

 For corporate clients, we provide counsel on remedial actions that correct problems and defuse employee concerns.
 For whistleblowers who have been targeted with retaliation by their employers, we are aggressive about securing a favorable settlement.

 Our team includes the former Deputy General Counsel and Chief Compliance Officer of a large media company with more than 10,000 employees.
 His experience gives us keen insight into the compliance issues faced by our clients.

 - Represented a former CEO with respect to its negotiations with a biotech firm.

-- Represent an executive in the cosmetics claim verification industry in connection with several civil lawsuits arising from his separation from his employer.
+- Represented an executive in the cosmetics claim verification industry in connection with several civil lawsuits arising from his separation from his employer.

-- Represent a middle-school student who was forced to participate in an inappropriate historical reenactment in class.
+- Represented a middle school student who was forced to participate in an inappropriate historical reenactment in class.

-- Represent a physician in a federal lawsuit against a hospital employer for discrimination on the basis of race, age, and disability.
+- Represented a physician in a federal lawsuit against a hospital employer for discrimination on the basis of race, age, and disability.